ntbosscher/node-serialport/README.md

 ## Known Issues

-- With Electron on Windows, some actions may fail within the first 5 seconds.
+### Electron on Windows: Some actions fail within the first 5 seconds.

 Reloading the page via `location.reload()` or `location = "/"` fixes this issue.

+### Electron: Error: Could not locate the bindings file.
+Tried:...

+Ensure you have re